lonycell/grafana.v7/docs/sources/permissions/dashboard_folder_permissions.md

 - You cannot override permissions for users with the **Org Admin Role**.
 Admins always have access to everything.
 - A more specific permission with a lower permission level will not have any effect if a more general rule exists with higher permission level.
 You need to remove or lower the permission level of the more general rule.

-### How Grafana Resolves Multiple Permissions - Examples
+### How ThingSPIN Resolves Multiple Permissions - Examples

 #### Example 1 (`user1` has the Editor Role)